ShUbHkHaNdElWaL493/shubh_ws/README.md

 # Bot Simulation

-This is the Gazebo Sim variation of the project.
+This is a project focused on developing a bot for simulations.

 ## Features